CloudCIX Terraform Guide

 ]

-storage_volume_name = "my-volume"
+# storage_volume_name = "my-volume"

-storage_volume_type = "cephfs" # "cephfs" or "cephrbd"
+# storage_volume_type = "cephfs"

-This configuration creates the following CloudCIX resources:
+This configuration provisions the following CloudCIX resources:

 1. Project (cloudcix_project)